 The GSA academic committee was formed to provide a forum in which students can express their needs and concerns about the academic environment.
-A wide choice of additional curricular and cultural student programs is coordinated by the director of student activities, located at the South Campus.
+A wide choice of additional curricular and cultural student programs is coordinated by the director of student activities, located at Frost Hall.